 The name ‘VATTEN RAMEN’ is inspired by the triple crosses symbol of the city flag of Amsterdam, where in Japanese, the word ‘Vatten’ means a cross.
 ‘Vatten’ is also a word used, meaning ‘however, in the Kyushu region of Japan where the owners and co-founders, Mr. Yuta Tomiyasu and Mr. Hideto Kawahara, were raised.

-400 years ago, this particular area is historically known for being only allowed to trade with the Netherlands during the Japanese Edo period, when Japan traded with no other countries.
-Therefore, it is no exaggeration to say that the culture and society of the area had been largely and uniquely influenced by the Dutch culture during the Japanese isolation – Sakoku – period, meaning that the Dutch people may have had the same ramen for lunch and dinner 400 years ago in Japan.
+400 years ago, this particular area is historically known for being only allowed to trade with the Netherlands during the Japanese Edo period.
+It is no exaggeration then to say that the culture of this area and its society has been largely influenced by the Dutch culture during the Japanese isolation – Sakoku – period.
+This might as well mean that Dutch people may have had the same ramen for lunch and dinner 400 years ago in Japan too!

 Contact us! for Franchising outlets & any potential kitchen locations for next VATTEN RAMEN.

 Copyright © VATTEN RAMEN.
-All Rights Reserved
+All Rights Reserved.
+Privacy Statement